gumberss/FinanceControlinatorDocs/Features/Purchase Listinator/Shared Lists/Shared Lists Delivery Plan.md

 ### Unshare button
 - [ ] Change the trash icon for the link icon on the delete button when the customer is trying to delete a list that was shared
 - [ ] Create an endpoint to unlink the list
-- [ ] Request the unlink endpoint when the customers "deletes" a list that was shared with them
+- [ ] Request the unlink endpoint when the customers "delete" a list that was shared with them
 - [ ] Make only the owner of the list able to edit the name of it

 ### Delete a shopping
-Delete a shopping means invalidate all the events, so it's needed to find a way to invalidate them
+Delete a shopping means invalidating all the events, so it's needed to find a way to invalidate them
 - Property "deleted" on the database?